 By Vaughn Woods, CFP, MBA

 Investors should be aware that there are risks inherent in all investments such as fluctuations in investment principal.
 Past performance is not a guarantee of future results.
 Asset allocation cannot assure a profit nor protect against loss.
 Although the information has been gathered from sources believed to be reliable, it cannot be guaranteed.
-Views expressed in this newsletter may not reflect the views of Bolton Global Capital or Bolton Global Asset Management.
-The information provided her is for general informational purposes only and should not be considered an individualized recommendation or personalized investment advice.
-VW1/VWA0240.
+Views expressed in this newsletter are those of Vaughn Woods and Vaughn Woods Financial Group and may not reflect the views of Bolton Global Capital or Bolton Global Asset Management.
+The information provided is for general informational purposes only and should not be considered an individualized recommendation or personalized investment advice.
+VW1/VWA0279.